 From the resting place of Vasco de Gama at Jeronimos Monastery to the turrets of São Jorge Castle, Portugal’s capital Lisbon offers a deep dive into history.
 Take a tuk tuk through its narrow passages to experience it as the locals do.
 Along the Douro River lies Porto, renowned for its port wine – the Ferreira Caves being one of the oldest cellars in the country.
 Ascend the green slopes up to Monte for incredible sky-high views and the enchanting Madeira Botanical Gardens.
 Along the renowned Algarve region find an array of wonders in Portimão, such as the Megalithic Monuments of Alcalar and Praia da Rocha, the quintessential beach scene.

 Among the Canary Islands, La Gomera’s rugged coastline, black-sand beaches and lush forests make it a UNESCO Biosphere Reserve.
 Barcelona lives up to its reputation as a center of grand architecture and inspiring art with exquisite examples of both in Antoni Gaudi’s Park Guell.
 Ibiza is home to an old port and historic city ramparts declared a UNESCO World Heritage Site.
-Seville, accessible only by small ship, has played a role in film history throughout the years.
+Seville, accessible only to small vessels like ours, has played a role in film history throughout the years.
 Late departures and overnights in Málaga offer time to venture out to Granada, home of the famed Alhambra Palace, an outstanding example of Moorish architecture.